 And there are smaller, less articulated traditions we hand down through daily use: collective name-tag waving at verbose student commentary or sleeping-classmate photography to name a few.
 There are more recent traditions that we aren’t particularly sold on yet (July cohorts, imagine SPLASH, but under the rain and in zero-degree weather—be grateful).
 Are there are also some unspoken traditions—esoteric secrets of the amphitheaters (like, the locations of electrical outlets).

 It is this writer’s opinion that those shared experiences form the ether within which INSEAD magic occurs (traditions, education, opportunity, all of it).
-These are the bits of the INSEAD MBA that fill in the spaces, add color to your experience as it unfolds, and they are necessarily outside the influence of any one participator or observer.
+These are the bits of the INSEAD MBA that fill in the spaces, add colour to your experience as it unfolds, and they are necessarily outside the influence of any one participator or observer.
 They are immovable precisely because they are so valuable to that common identity.
 But they are not invulnerable, and shouldn’t be taken for granted.
 As Edmund Burke said, “All that is necessary for the triumph of evil is that good men do nothing,” and these traditions at the core of our fabric are no different.